metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

 ---
 ## 1. Contact the CloudWisdom Sales Team
 1. Contact [CloudWisdom Sales](mailto:dl-sales-metricly@virtualinstruments.com) to get a link for accessing the new Azure integration page.
+2. Wait for an email containing the link.
-2. Open the link you receive in a new tab.
+3. Once you receive the link, open it in a new tab.

 ## 2. Create an Active Directory Application in Azure